Battle on Mercury

 Zendexor: Not exactly a civilization, no. Don't get too excited.

-I had better say straightaway that Battle on Mercury starts off from a quite different perspective than that of the mostly Twilight-Belt-oriented ValeddomGibson's novel gives us one dramatic sortie into the inferno of Dayside; Lester del Rey on the other hand gives us a hell of a lot more of it.
-In fact it begins deep within that fiery realm, and most of the story has a Dayside setting.
+I had better say straightaway that Battle on Mercury starts off from a quite different perspective than that of the mostly Twilight-Belt-oriented ValeddomGibson's novel gives us one dramatic sortie into the inferno of Dayside; Lester del Rey on the other hand gives us a hell of a lot more of that fiery realm.
+In fact it begins deep within it, and most of the story has a Dayside setting.

 During the first half of the book the action occurs in and around an outpost colony called Sigma Base, deep in the Hotlands.
 The base is threatened by a solar storm.
 It's impossible to summon help by radio.
 The second half of the book therefore concerns an attempt to cross the hellish lands that separate Sigma Base from the Twilight Belt.
 That's the bare bones of the story -